xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/AffineScheme.typ

   Opens.IsBasis X.affineOpens
 ```

-*Natural Language:* The affine open subsets form a topological basis for any scheme.
+The affine open subsets form a topological basis for any scheme.
 This means every open set can be written as a union of affine opens.

 == Coverage by Affine Opens